PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Cognition Fundamentals/Decision-making & Actions- Workshop.md

 4. Identifiy relevant real-world input required for situational awareness & reinforcement learning.
 5. Identify cognitive processes used to process relevant real-world input required for situational awareness & reinforcement learning.

-After which we will aim for a new set of learning objectives:
+After which we will aim for a new set of learning objectives to:
 1. Identify relevant real-world input required for situational awareness & reinforcement learning.
 2. Identify cognitive processes used to process relevant real-world input required for situational awareness & reinforcement learning.
 3. Use situational awareness & reinforcement learning to make a decision and respond with a action.
+Which we'll integrate into our flowchart for both the human and robotic side.

+Let's get started!

 ## Schedule:
 1. Refresher lecture on Perception & Learning: 9:15 - 10:00